jeeliz/jeelizFaceFilter/README.md

 ## Features

-Here are the main features of the library :
+Here are the main features of the library:

 * face detection,
 * face tracking,